Lisbon (region)

-Lisbon Region (Região de Lisboa) is one of the seven NUTS II designated regions of Portugal, which coincides with the NUTS III subregion Lisbon Metropolitan Area.
+Lisbon (Lisboa) is one of the seven NUTS II designated regions of Portugal, which coincides with the NUTS III subregion Lisbon Metropolitan Area.
 The region covers an area of 3001.95 km^{2} (the smallest region on mainland Portugal) and includes a population of 3,005,119 inhabitants according to the 2024 estimates (the second most populated region in Portugal after the Norte region), a density of 1001 inhabitants/km^{2}.

 Considered as representing the Lisbon Metropolitan Region.
 It is a region of significant importance in industry (light and heavy), services, and it is highly urbanized.
 The gross domestic product (GDP) of the region was nearly 100 billion euros in 2023, accounting for 37% of Portugal's economic output.
 GDP per capita was at 33,300 euros or 87% of the EU27 average in the same year.
 The GDP per employee was 92% of the EU average.

 History

 Prior to 2002, the area was included within the NUTS II region of Lisbon and Tagus Valley (that also included three other subregions).
 Before 2015, the region was divided into two NUTS III subregions: Grande Lisboa and Península de Setúbal.